-Mail on-demand sends the letters to the Esker on Demand platform in the form of an email.
-Depending on their destination, they are forwarded to the most appropriate mail center, which prints, folds, inserts, stamps and mails them in real time.
+Mail on demand sends the letters to the Esker on Demand platform in the form of an e-mail.
+Depending on their destination, they are forwarded to the most appropriate mail center, which prints, folds, inserts, stamps and mails them within 24 hours of being generated.
 This media enables users to send and automate business documents (invoices, contracts, reminders) without requiring recipients to change their working practices.
 This service is included under Esker on Demand.

-Fax on-demand which sends an electronic message by Internet to a faxing center.
+Fax on demand sends an electronic message by Internet to a faxing center.
 This service is provided by Esker on Demand and allows companies that use it to avoid the need to invest in telephone equipment (lines, modem).

-Automatic faxing: for transmitting management-type documents (purchase orders, quotes) in fax format without pre-printing.
+Automatic faxing transmits management-type documents (purchase orders, quotes) in fax format without pre-printing.

-Electronic mail (email), with or without electronic signatures, for sending copies of management documents to other company departments.
+Electronic mail (email) (with or without electronic signatures) sends copies of management documents to other company departments.
 Since reforms adopted in July 2003, it has been possible to send electronic invoices in Europe.

-Messages for mobile phones via SMS to forward alerts or notifications.
+Messages for mobile phones via SMS forward alerts or notifications.

-Electronic archiving: for saving copies of documents sent.
+Electronic archiving saves copies of documents sent.

-XML: standard global format for data presentation in a B-to-B environment for the exchange of management information between companies either directly or through a market platform.
+XML standard global format for data presentation in a B-to-B environment for the exchange of management information between companies either directly or through a market platform.

-Uploading web content: Esker DeliveryWare provides a simple way to automatically publish data originating from information systems, formatted and published for private or public consultation.
+Uploading web content - Esker DeliveryWare provides a simple way to automatically publish data originating from information systems, formatted and published for private or public consultation online.